minnaji6/Pass-Manager-App/README.md

 # Pass Manager

 Phase 5 Capstone Project
-An Application to create, manage and store account information.
+An Application to create passswords, manage and store account information.
 An app created with a react front end and ruby on rails backend.